Memphite Necropolis: Saqqara

 Saqqara is the site of the first Egyptian pyramid, the Pyramid of Djoser, and thus the first pyramid field in the Memphite Necropolis, established in the 27th Century BCE during the Third Dynasty, with another 16 pyramids built over the centuries though the Fifth Dynasty.
-However, the site was used for burials at least as early as the First Dynasty (Ca. 32nd Century BCE), and remained in almost contiuous use as a cemetary for 3000 years until the Ptolemaic Period (30 BCE).
+However, the site was used for burials at least as early as the First Dynasty (Ca. 32nd Century BCE), and remained in almost continuous use as a cemetery for 3000 years until the Ptolemaic Period (30 BCE).